Plans

 Barcelona

-Summer season is here, and the Picasso Museum in Barcelona offers free admission on Thursdays, Fridays, and Saturdays between 7 pm and 9 pm, with no reservation required.
-You can access both the permanent collection and any temporary exhibitions.
-Guided tours will also be available to all visitors starting at 7 pm.
+The summer season begins and the Picasso Museum in Barcelona offers free admission on Thursdays, Fridays, and Saturdays between 7 PM and 9 PM, with no reservation required.
+You can access both the permanent collection and temporary exhibitions held at the museum.
+Additionally, guided tours will also be offered starting at 7 PM for all visitors.

 7.